paralepsis/nrproxystuff/README.md

 # nrproxystuff
 Me hacking on a Netrunner proxy card project.
+Takes a deck ID from netrunnerDB and spits out a PDF ready for submission to DriveThruCards.com.
+Or, I think it does ... waiting on my first order.

 Started from Ecophagy's ANRProxyGenerator: https://github.com/Ecophagy/ANRProxyGenerator